 Preventing Shoulder Dystocia

-Because shoulder dystocia is difficult to anticipate, prediction and prevention is not an effective strategy.
+Because shoulder dystocia is difficult to anticipate, prediction and prevention are not effective strategies.
 That being said, there are certain risk factors that increase your chances of experiencing shoulder dystocia.

 Doctors should be mindful of:

-- Macrosomia – If your baby weighs more than 8 pounds, 13 ounces at birth, your doctor should consider a cesarean delivery (also known as a c-section).
+- Macrosomia – If your baby weighs more than eight pounds, 13 ounces at birth, your doctor should consider a cesarean delivery (also known as a C-section).

-- Diabetes – If you have preexisting or gestational diabetes, you may give birth to a larger baby and doctors should be weary of shoulder dystocia.
+- Diabetes – If you have preexisting or gestational diabetes, you may give birth to a larger baby and doctors should be wary of shoulder dystocia.

 - Oxytocin – If you are given oxytocin to induce labor, your chances of shoulder dystocia may increase.
 You should not be given oxytocin if you exhibit other risk factors.